 The Company's Constitution allows all shareholders to appoint proxies to attend general meetings and vote on their behalf.
 Subject to the Companies Act and any other relevant act in force from time to time, and the Listing Manual, the Company's Constitution allows the Directors, at their sole discretion, approve and implement, subject to such security measures as may be deemed necessary or expedient, such voting methods to allow members who are unable to vote in person at any general meeting the option to vote in absentia, including but not limited to voting by mail, electronic mail or facsimile.
+Though the Company's Constitution allows for in absentia voting at general meetings of shareholders, the process has not been adopted in view of concerns over security, integrity and other related/pertinent issues of such voting methods.

 At the AGM or other general meetings, separate resolutions will be set out as distinct issues for approval by the shareholders.
-All resolutions will be put to vote by way of a poll, and the detailed results will be announced via SGXNet and RNS after the conclusion of the meeting.
+All resolutions will be put to vote by way of a poll, and the detailed results will be announced via SGXNet after the conclusion of the meeting.